Nursing bra: History

 The first US patent for a bra was granted in 1913 to Mary Phelps Jacob.
 Her invention is the most widely recognized as the predecessor to the modern bra and consequently the nursing bra.

 In October 1932, the S.H.
 Camp and Company correlated breast size and the degree they sag to letters of the alphabet, A, B, C, and D. Camp's advertising featured letter-labeled profiles of breasts in the February 1933 issue of Corset and Underwear Review.
 These procedures were only designed to help women with the then-standard sizes A through D up to a size 38 band size and were not intended to be used for larger-breasted women.
 In 1937, Warner began to feature cup sizing in its products.
 Other companies like the Model and Fay-Miss (renamed in 1935 as the Bali Brassiere Company) also began to offer A, B, C and D cups in the late 1930s.
 Catalog companies continued to use the designations Small, Medium and Large through the 1940s.
 In the 1930s, Dunlop chemists were able to reliably transform rubber latex into elastic thread.
 Man-made fibres were quickly adopted by the industry because of their easy-care properties.
 Since a brassiere must be laundered frequently, this was of great importance.
 In 1937, Warners added cup sizes (A, B, C and D) to their product line, and other manufacturers gradually followed, but Britain did not take up the American standard until the 1950s.
 Maidenform introduced brassieres with seamless cups in 1933, but resisted using cup sizes for its products until 1949.

 Innovations and patents

 The first patent for a device called a "nursing brassiere" was obtained in 1943 by Albert A. Glasser.
 After World War II, the post-war baby boom stimulated a large increase in the market for nursing bras.
 Nursing bras saw little innovation for some time and the market was dominated by larger lingerie companies who would simply add a clip.

 The nursing bra industry is very segmented.
 It includes traditional brassiere manufacturers such as Wonderbra.
 Their product is designed to accommodate the needs of women whose breast size can fluctuate up to a single cup size hourly while nursing.
 Another innovator is Mary Sanchez, who received a patent in 1991 for the one-handed fastening method and variable adjustment of cup size.

-For women who pump their breast milk, specialized nursing bras are available that allow hands-free pumping.
+For those who pump their breast milk, specialised nursing bras are available that allow hands-free pumping.